-- 10.8.1 If the lot fails to meet the area requirements of these regulations, the owner of the lot will not also be the owner of contiguous land which in combination with each lot that fails to conform would make a lot that conforms or more nearly conforms to the area requirements of these regulations pertaining to lots; - 10.8.2 The use, building or structure will conform to all other requirements of these regulations; - 10.8.3 If permitted in the District, the lot may be used for the construction of a single detached dwelling for one (1) family provided that the lot contains an area of not less than twelve thousand five hundred square feet (12,500 s.f.) if served by public water supply or forty thousand square feet (40,000 s.f.) if not so served and provided that the requirements of Paragraph 10.8.2 are met; and - 10.8.4 If permitted in the District, an existing single detached dwelling for one (1) family, so occupied, on the lot may be reconstructed, enlarged, extended or structurally altered, provided that the requirements of Paragraph 10.8.2 are met.
+- 10.8.1 If the lot fails to meet the area requirements of these regulations, the owner of the lot will not also be the owner of contiguous land which in combination with each lot that fails to conform would make a lot that conforms or more nearly conforms to the area requirements of these regulations pertaining to lots; - 10.8.2 The use, building or structure will conform to all other requirements of these regulations; - 10.8.3 If permitted in the District, the lot may be used for the construction of a single detached dwelling for one (1) family provided that the lot contains an area of not less than twelve thousand five hundred square feet (12,500 s.f.) if served by public water supply or forty thousand square feet (40,000 s.f.) if not so served and provided that the requirements of Paragraph 10.8.2 are met; - 10.8.4 If permitted in the District, an existing single detached dwelling for one (1) family, so occupied, on the lot may be reconstructed, enlarged, extended or structurally altered, provided that the requirements of Paragraph 10.8.2 are met; and - 10.8.5 If permitted in the District, the construction of a single detached dwelling for one (1) family on a pre-existing non-conforming lot may be permitted provided the requirements of Paragraph 10.8.1 & Paragraph 10.8.2 are met and a single detached dwelling for one (1) family exists on the property at the time of application.